-The TCP1 requires several additional minor technical revisions that are included in the recommended conditions.
+The TCP1 requires several additional minor technical revisions that are required as conditions of approval.

 Soils

 The predominant soils found to occur, according to the U.S. Department of Agriculture, Natural Resource Conservation Service, Web Soil Survey, include Aquasco-Urban Land complex (0 to 5 percent slopes), Beltsville Silt Loam (0 to 2 percent slopes), and Beltsville-Urban Land complex (0 to 5 percent slopes).
 Neither Marlboro clay, nor soils containing Christiana complexes, are known to occur on and within the vicinity of this property.